ddrone/adventures-in-compilation/README.md

   - [x] Compute first sets
   - [x] Compute follow sets
   - [x] Generate LL(1) parse table as an output
+  - [x] Extract set of all terminals from the grammar
   - [ ] Print LL(1) parse table in a better way
   - [ ] Actually test it on a couple of examples
 - Regular expressions